Skip to content

 The philosophy behind the work

 Most businesses assume growth starts with finding more customers.
-More advertising, a bigger audience, a better funnel.
-And sometimes that’s exactly right.
-But more often, the biggest opportunity is already sitting inside the relationships they’ve worked hard to build.
-The customer who bought once and quietly drifted away.
-The referral partner who sends occasional work but could send much more.
-The prospect who went cold simply because no one followed up.
+More advertising, a bigger audience, more strangers to win over.
+And sometimes that's exactly right.
+But more often, the biggest opportunity is already sitting inside the relationships they've worked hard to build.

 I had a conversation with a service business owner recently who'd been spending more on lead generation every quarter, and growth still felt harder than it should.
 When we looked at things through the Relationship Lens™, we found that nearly half of their past customers hadn't heard from them in over a year.
 There was no falling out, no bad experience.
 People had just moved on because no one had stayed in touch.
 That's not a marketing problem.
 That's a relationship problem, and it's a very different thing to solve.